Researchers detail systemic issues and risk to society in language models

 The DeepMind paper is the most recent study to raise concerns about the consequences of deploying large language models made with datasets scraped from the web.
 The best known paper on this subject is titled “On the Dangers of Stochastic Parrots: Can Language Models Be Too Big?” and was published last month at the Fairness, Accountability, and Transparency conference by authors that include former Google Ethical AI team co-leads Margaret Mitchell and Timnit Gebru.
 This paper asserts language models that seem to be growing in size perpetuate stereotypes and carry environmental costs most likely to be born by marginalized groups.

-While Google fired both of its researchers who chose to keep their name on the paper and required other Google research scientists to remove their names from a paper that reached a similar conclusion, the DeepMind research cites the stochastic parrots paper among related works.
+While Google fired both of its researchers who chose to keep their names on the paper and required other Google research scientists to remove their names from a paper that reached a similar conclusion, the DeepMind research cites the stochastic parrots paper among related works.

-Earlier this year, a paper from OpenAI and Stanford University researchers details a meeting between experts from fields like computer science, political science, and philosophy.
+Earlier this year, a paper from OpenAI and Stanford University researchers detailed a meeting between experts from fields like computer science, political science, and philosophy.
 The group concluded that companies like Google and OpenAI, which control the largest known language models in the world, have only a matter of months to set standards around the ethical use of the technology before it’s too late.

 The DeepMind paper joins a series of works that highlight NLP shortcomings.
 In late March, nearly 30 businesses and universities from around the world found major issues in an audit of five popular multilingual datasets used for machine translation.